KuanYanYong/ID-Assignment1/README.md

 for purchase.html, i realised that the assignment did not require us to make an eCommerce platform but a website that showcase products, but i decided to keep it.
 Going to the second page "destinations.html" I have many containers that are meant for different destinations.
 The containers have different background depending on their destination.
 The container would also have a list of the popular attraction from that particular destination. making it nice and colorful would attract online users' attention. at the end of the page, I have included a small CTA to direct users to the "Official Website" if clicked.

+For the next page, "pricing.html" titled as "Deals".
+It showcases the different deals provided by the company.
+The header is big and bold to attract the users' attention.
+The containers all have different background to make the page more lively.
+And each container would show the different prices and name of the deals.
+At the bottom of the page, the same CTA is provided to direct users to "Official Website"